Police: Aramark operated at PPG Paints Arena without a health permit

 Brison said Aramark's permit expired Jan.
 31. The arena continued to serve food for 17 days in February and into the beginning of March without a permit.

-As a result of the alleged lapse, Aramark officials will have to appear before an Administrative Law Judge, who can impose penalties up to $5,000 for serious offenses.
+As a result of the alleged lapse, Aramark officials will have to appear before an administrative law judge, who can impose penalties up to $5,000 for serious offenses.

 David Freireich, a spokesman for Aramark, said that the lapse was unintended but that the matter has since been resolved.